hpc2n/gpu-course/hands-ons/1.basics/4.managed/README.md

     Residual = 1.159904e+02
     ```

-    The program should compile and run without any problems but the residual is
+    The program should compile and run without any errors.
+However, the result
-    going to be very large.
-Why?
-Can you fix the problem?
+    is incorrect (the residual is very large).
+Why? **Fix the problem.**

     Hint: Is some familiar command missing?
 Compare to
     [hello.cu](../1.threads/hello.cu).